Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Methodology

-We randomly assigned each participant to a single question block.
-Then, in a question block, we created one question matrix for each of the recipients and all attributes.
-Thus the rows of the question matrix signify the final information flows.
-For each of those information flows we asked participants to rate the acceptability of the flow using a five-point Likert scale: Completely Acceptable, Somewhat Acceptable, Neutral, Somewhat Unacceptable, Completely Unacceptable.
+As a result, in each block, we repeated the below matrix question three times by replacing the \textit{recipient} variable with the values from the assigned recipient set, but keeping the same \textit{subject} and \textit{transmission principle} values each time.
+The rows of this matrix question represented the \textit{attribute} variable values (an \textit{attribute} value represents the reason behind a deletion).
+Therefore, each row of a question signified one of the information flows, which the participants were asked to rate its acceptability using a five-point Likert scale: Completely Acceptable, Somewhat Acceptable, Neutral, Somewhat Unacceptable, Completely Unacceptable.

+\textit{``CI-Q: We are putting a few possible reasons behind post deletions in the table below.
+Imagine a situation where you deleted a post [subject] from one of your social media accounts due to that reason.
+In each of these situations, please indicate how acceptable is it for you that [recipient] notices your deletion [transmission principle]?'' }